digital-asset/ex-tutorial-nodejs/README.md

 Try to run it without arguments (or with just one) to see the error popping up.

-Try to run it with both arguments to see the application working just as it did before.
+Try to run it with both arguments to see the application working just as it did before, as follows:

+    npm start Alice Bob

 [Back to the table of contents](#table-of-contents)